LAWS & ANNOUNCEMENTS

 Minimum Wage

-Jun 1: British Columbia’s general minimum wage increases 40 cents to $18.25 per hour.
-Minimum wages for resident caretakers, live-in home-support workers, and live-in camp leaders also rose by that same 2.1%.
+Jun 1: British Columbia raised its general minimum wage 40 cents to $18.25 per hour.
+The same 2.1% increase applied to minimum wages for resident caretakers, live-in home-support workers, and live-in camp leaders.
 The app-based ride-hailing and delivery-service minimum wage increased to $21.89.
-Increases to minimum piece rates for hand-harvested crops take effect on December 31.
+Increases to minimum piece rates for hand-harvested crops will take effect on December 31.

 Action Point: Find out how to avoid common payroll errors when adjusting to minimum wage increases.